Dramatic Classic Gamine

 Part of what’s fascinating about Dramatic Classic Gamine beauty is that it visually navigates the dichotomy of rule-follower (Classic) and rule-breaker (Dramatic and Gamine).

-The concept of a rockstar who often wears very polished, Classic pieces might seem like a contradiction, but if you’re a Dramatic Classic Gamine, it will make complete sense with your powerful beauty.
+The concept of a rockstar who often incorporates very polished, conservative Classic pieces might seem like a contradiction.
+But if you’re a Dramatic Classic Gamine, it will make complete sense with your unique beauty.